CheekyEntity/FFAArena_Lite/packageFiles/README.md

 1. Install BepInExPack for Mage Arena.
 2. Download FFA Arena Lite from Thunderstore.
 3. Extract into your game folder, keeping the BepInEx folder structure (place the DLL under `BepInEx/plugins/FFAArena_Lite/`).
-4. Make sure ModSync and HarmonyX are also installed.
+4. Make sure ModSync is also installed.

 ## Configuration
 * Initial lives per player can be set in BepInEx config (section "FFA").
 Default is tuned for last‑player‑standing.